wing5wong/artisan-whs-static/source/_about/facilities.blade.md

   - About WHS
 image: ''
 intro: >-
-  Whanganui High School is a modern, state funded, co-educational school of approximately 1500 students and over 160 staff, which prides itself on caring for individual students in a quality academic environment.
-The school provides a balanced education for its students from Year 9 through to Year 13.
+  Whanganui High School takes great pride in offering a range of facilities to be used by its staff and students.
 button_text: Read Full Facilities Information
 extends: _layouts.facilities
 ---